 - The instructions will be revised if new research data on washing temperatures and garment care become available.

 Dressing on stage:

-- In close contact with other teams, we recommend using mouth-nose mask/breath protector/visor.
+- We recommend the use of a mouth-nose mask/a breath protector/a visor.
 Please note that the use of protective equipment is decided on a case-by-case basis on the basis of the employer’s risk assessment.

 - After each dress change, we recommend washing or disinfecting hands if possible.
 However, it is not necessary to disinfect between each switch when zipping up clothing from behind or other actions in the actor’s back area.